 However, sometimes low-level financial professionals such as bank tellers, accounting analysts or program directors can be accused of embezzlement.
 Virginia federal embezzlement lawyers have seen embezzlement allegations made against any employee who has access to a company or client’s funds or property.

 Similar to other crimes involving allegations of the theft of misappropriation of property, the penalties associated with federal embezzlement violations depend largely on the type and amount of property embezzled.
 For instance, a person accused of embezzling public funds, property, or records valued over $1,000 and who is convicted may be fined and sentenced for up to 10 years in prison.

-However, those convicted of the embezzlement of property valued at less than $1,000 may face a maximum of one year in Federal prison.
-An experienced Virginia federal embezzlement lawyer can work vigorously to protect your legal rights and ensure that you receive justice.
+However, those convicted of the embezzlement of property valued at less than $1,000 may face a maximum of one year in federal prison.
+An experienced Virginia federal embezzlement lawyer could work vigorously to protect your legal rights and ensure that you receive justice.

 US Code prohibits embezzlement of federal government funds and the statute enumerates specific types of conduct that are prohibited under federal law.
 A Virginia federal embezzlement lawyer has experience building defenses against federal prosecutors, and can use that knowledge to help in cases involving allegations like:

 There are many types of embezzlement that are prohibited under federal law, and it is important to consider retaining the services of a competent federal embezzlement attorney in Virginia.
 Federal criminal cases operate under a different set of rules than those filed in state court and not every lawyer has experience practicing in federal court.

 Retaining a Virginia federal embezzlement lawyer may help you protect your rights and afford you as many options as possible for your defense.